 Third problem, the serotype rates are for 2016.
-IPD cases from the 'PCV7 vaccine serotypes' be related Why did the authors of this report feel the need to to a vaccine that is no longer in use?
-In reality the increases should be related to PCV13 serotypes and/ make this statement based on comparing data from 2 or PPV23 serotypes common with PVC13 since both different years? vaccines are in use in Canada today.
+Why did the authors of this report feel the need to make this statement based on comparing data from 2 different years?

 Fourth and biggest problem, Table 3 is very strange.

-Certainly the reference to PCV7 serotypes should For any particular age or for All Ages if you add the first and second row numbers you get the third row, be dropped from all the current tables and discussions.
-It is an artifact of the 2002-2009 original childhood labelled PCV13 All.
-If you add this row to the fourth row vaccine campaign and only bears relevance to those PPV23 you get the values in the fifth row PPV23All.
-This fifth row contains the actual IPD incidence numbers years. and percent of cases in an age group that have vaccine Figure 17 below from the 2016 IPD Report shows the five year changes in serotypes in $\geq 65$ age group.
-We targeted serotypes (VT).
-The final row are the number have added red text, lines and arrows to show the 2 of cases in any age group of IPD that have non-vaccine vaccines that contain the antigens for these serotypes. targeted (NVT) serotypes.
+For any particular age or for All Ages if you add the first and second row numbers you get the third row, labelled PCV13 All.
+If you add this row to the fourth row PPV23 you get the values in the fifth row PPV23All.
+This fifth row contains the actual IPD incidence numbers and percent of cases in an age group that have vaccine targeted serotypes (VT).
+The final row are the number of cases in any age group of IPD that have non-vaccine targeted (NVT) serotypes.

 So here is the question.
-A case of IPD comes into the We have also circled and labeled certain serotypes for their role in 2016 cases of IPD as follows: lab and they isolate serotype 4 as the cause.
+A case of IPD comes into the lab and they isolate serotype 4 as the cause.
 How can the lab possibly distinguish whether that case of IPD is caused by a serotype from PCV7 or PCV 13 or PPV23 since all these vaccines contain this serotype?

 The table is an artificial construct.
 Few conclusion can actually be drawn from it.
 Especially a conclusion that assumes a decline that is found in serotypes targeted by all three vaccines are the result of "likely herd immunity" from the childhood vaccines.
-This is
+This is especially the case with PCV7, a vaccine no longer available in Canada and that hasn't been used for almost 10 years.
+Any immunity it offered to children who received it would have waned by now, so it could hardly be conferred as 'herd immunity' to others no matter what their age.